 At Facebook, for example, copies of internal logs are stored so that they can be reused at a later time, for example, to train machine learning models. eBay, on the other hand, uses the Apache MapReduce algorithm to further optimize its website search.

-Differences between Hadoop and a relational database
+What are the differences between Hadoop and a relational database?

 Hadoop differs from a comparable relational database in several fundamental ways.